-SOCIL 6 Sociology of Sex and Gender 3 units 54 lecture hours
+SOCIL 6 Sociology of Sex and Gender 3 units

 Sociological analysis of the construction, reproduction, and consequences of sex categories and gender roles.
 Emphasis on how designation of "male" or "female" impacts an individual's life, including identity, family roles, sexuality, inequality in the workplace and public policy, popular cultural representations, and violence.
 (L)